encord-team/encord-agents/docs/index.md

 ![Decision tree for which agent to use](assets/decide-on-agent-type.png)

+Upon [installation](./installation.md) and [authentication](./authentication.md), you should continue your reading as follows:

-If you plan to build an editor agent, please go to the [Editor agents section](editor_agents/).
+- If you plan to build an editor agent, please go to the [Editor agents section](editor_agents/).

-If you plan to build a task agent, please go to the [Task agents section](task_agents/).
+- If you plan to build a task agent, please go to the [Task agents section](task_agents/).

 [editor_agents]: https://docs.encord.com/platform-documentation/Annotate/automated-labeling/annotate-editor-agents
 [task_agents]: https://docs.encord.com/platform-documentation/Annotate/automated-labeling/annotate-task-agents